-- A credit card.
-This will be issued on the Visa network, which means it will be accepted pretty much anywhere with 20 million locations worldwide.
+- A Visa card.
+Jaja credit cards are issued on the Visa network, which means they are accepted pretty much anywhere with 20 million locations worldwide.

 - A mobile app.
-You’ll be able to manage your card from it, get instant notifications when you use it and tag your spendings to make budgeting easier and smarter.
+You can manage your card online, get instant notifications when you use it and tag your spendings to make budgeting easier and smarter.

 - Fee-free spending abroad.
 Jaja won’t charge any fees if you use the card outside the UK.